Bounds on the photon sphere radius for spherically symmetric black holes in n-dimensional Einstein gravity: Abstract

 \section{Abstract}

-In this work, we derive a universal upper bound for the photon sphere radius in static, spherically symmetric, asymptotically flat black hole spacetimes of arbitrary dimension $n\ge 4$, in the presence of an anisotropic matter field satisfying the weak energy condition and a non-positive trace of the energy-momentum tensor.
-Using the effective potential method, we obtain the bound $r_\gamma\le [(n-1)M]^{\frac{1}{n-3}}$, where $M$ is the ADM mass of the black hole.
-This bound reduces to $r_\gamma\le 3M$ in four dimensions, consistent with the known result in the literature.
-Our result provides a dimension-dependent upper bound for photon spheres and deepens the understanding of spacetime structure in higher-dimensional gravitational theories.
+The photon sphere, a hypersurface of null circular geodesics, plays a fundamental role in characterizing black hole spacetimes, influencing phenomena such as black hole shadows, gravitational lensing, and quasinormal modes.
+In this work, we derive both upper and lower bounds on the photon sphere radius for static, spherically symmetric, asymptotically flat black holes within $n$-dimensional Einstein gravity ($n\ge 4$), assuming an anisotropic matter field satisfying the weak energy condition and a non‑positive trace of the energy‑momentum tensor.
+For the upper bound, we obtain $r_\gamma\le [(n-1)M]^{\frac{1}{n-3}}$, where $M$ is the ADM mass.
+In the four-dimensional case ($n=4$), this reduces to $r_\gamma\le 3M$, in agreement with previous results.
+For the lower bound, under the additional assumption that $|r^{n-1}p_r(r)|$ is monotonically decreasing, we prove $r_\gamma\ge (\frac{n-1}{2})^{1/(n-3)}r_H$, where $r_H$ is the radius of the outer event horizon; for $n=4$ this gives $r_\gamma\ge \frac{3}{2}r_H$, also consistent with previous four‑dimensional result.
+These results provide dimension‑dependent geometric constraints that generalize well‑known four‑dimensional bounds to a specific class of higher‑dimensional black holes (described by a Tangherlini‑type metric) and deepen our understanding of spacetime structure in higher‑dimensional gravitational theories.